 County probate courts issue firearms licenses to state residents 21 and older.

 - When you arrive at probate court, you'll need an official form of identification, your payment and a self-addressed, stamped envelope (if you would like them to mail your license to you).
 Submit your application at the court along with your fingerprints.
 Within 5 days, a county probate judge will request a criminal history records check and a background check on you.
 About 30 days later, law enforcement will finish its background check and determine whether you can receive a license.

 - County probate judges may restrict state residents with criminal records from getting licenses.
 Read more about these restrictions.

 - If you've been in a mental hospital or drug treatment center within the last 5 years, you must ask that your county probate court judge approve your license application.
 The judge will seek a recommendation from the superintendent of your hospital or treatment center, and then determine whether it's safe for you to carry a gun.

 While $75 is an average fee for licensing and fingerprinting, costs vary by county.
 Contact your local probate court for details.

 Licenses are valid for 5 years.
 At least 2 months before your license expires, you should go to court to apply for renewal.

-Alabama, Alaska, Arizona, Arkansas, Colorado, Florida, Idaho, Indiana, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, New Hampshire, North Carolina, North Dakota, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Utah and Wyoming all recognize Georgia-issued firearms licenses.
+Alabama, Alaska, Arizona, Arkansas, Colorado, Florida, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Michigan, Mississippi, Missouri, Montana, New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, Wisconsin and Wyoming all recognize Georgia-issued firearms licenses.
 You should acquaint yourself with firearms restrictions in those states when possible.

 This information was prepared as a public service of the State of Georgia to provide general information, not to advise on any specific legal problem.
 It is not, and cannot be construed to be, legal advice.